 The German government welcomes the package, which it sees as an important step towards reframing European energy policy.
 The government is convinced that better coordination and greater convergence between national energy policies, combined with action to strengthen the European internal market, set out the right way forward.

 The Commission’s proposals are currently in the European legislative procedure.
 On 18 December 2017, the EU energy ministers reached a political agreement (the so-called general orientation of the Council) on the amendment of the Renewable Energy Sources Directive, the amendment of the Internal Electricity Market Directive, the Electricity Market Regulation and the Governance Regulation.
 The Council had already reached general orientations on the amendment of the Energy Efficiency Directive and the further development of the Building Directive and the Regulation on crisis prevention in the electricity sector on 26 June and 4 December 2017.
-The European Parliament will discuss the “Clean Energy for All Europeans” package in early 2018.
-Final negotiations will take place in the so-called trialogue procedure between the Council, the European Parliament and the Commission.
+In January 2018, the European Parliament held a first reading of a first part of the ‘Clean Energy for all Europeans’ package (Energy Efficiency Directive, Renewable Energy Directive and Governance Regulation).
+It will continue the negotiations in trilogue with the Council of Ministers and the European Commission.
+The aim is for the three parties to reach agreement on this part of the package.

 The integrated National Energy and Climate Plan (NECP)